 This report uses data from the Inspections Asset to determine what inspections have been performed during a period.

-This report needs to link the RSIS asset back to RSD in nm_inv_items.
+This report needs to link the RSIN asset back to RSD in nm_inv_items.
 This report will also need to join nm_members and nm_elements to retrieve relevant location information.